Aver23/Datalearn/README.md

 # Datalearn
-Homework for the datalearn course
+Homework for the datalearn course!